 According to a study by Forrester, live chat interactions result in a 10% increase in average order value.
 About 62% of companies see improved customer support via online chats as a driver of sales.
 And 63% think that delivering real-time support increases brand loyalty.

 (Source: SAP Customer Experience)

 14. Can live chat be used for lead generation?

 The answer is a resounding yes!
 In fact, live chat can be an extremely effective lead generation tool if used correctly.
 If you use automated welcome messages and chatbots you can generate leads around the clock.
 Live chat automated with bots can convert about 4% of your website visitors into leads.
-If you use a pre-chat survey, the number can be even higher.
+And if you use a pre-chat survey, the number can be even higher.

 Read more: Collect Leads with Tidio’s Pre-Chat Survey

 According to live chat conversion statistics, online store visitors who use live chat are 513% more likely to become customers.
 However, this correlation is difficult to directly translate into a measurable conversion rate boost.

 Nevertheless, live chat can help you build trust and confidence in your website and the products that you offer.
 According to one of our studies, the lack of a live chat widget and real-time support makes online stores almost 2x less trustworthy.